-Simon recently joined Lassel Architects after moving to Maine from his home country of New Zealand.
+Simon joined Lassel Architects after moving to Maine from his home country of New Zealand.
 He has worked across multiple typologies and scales in New Zealand, Australia and the United Kingdom, with predominant experience on high-end single family homes.
-Simon lives locally with his wife and two young boys, and enjoys exploring the local scenery and searching for anywhere that will play his beloved All Blacks and Black Caps.
+Simon lives locally with his wife and three young boys, and enjoys exploring the local coast and searching for anywhere that will play his beloved All Blacks and Black Caps.

 Keegan began with the firm as an intern in May 2018.
 After receiving his Bachelor of Architecture Degree from the University of Maine Augusta, he joined the team full time and has become an invaluable part of design and production capabilities.

 Keegan is a media connoisseur and lives in Maine.

 Rachel has more than a decade of experience in serving as the liaison between architectural design work and the public.
 Rachel holds a Bachelor of Arts in Communication from the University of New Hampshire.